 4. Visit a winter resort to ski… or dog sled!

 Both Big White Ski Resort and SilverStar Mountain Resort are a quick drive from Kelowna and great places to go downhill skiing.
 They offer lessons for kids and adults, plus all equipment rentals if you don’t have the gear.
-What’s more, they’ve rounded out the winter experience with other activities so you can go ice skating or tubing, or try cross-country skiing, snowshoeing or even fat biking (mountain biking on snow with really fat tires) right from the village.
+What’s more, they’ve rounded out the winter experience with other activities, though some on are hold due to COVID-19 so be sure to review what's happening on the hills this year.
 Big White even offers dog sledding or snowmobiling tours from the Happy Valley Adventure Centre.